 THE PARISH COUNCIL – will meet in St Anthony’s Guild Room, tomorrow Monday 8th April at 7 p.m.

-A MOTHERS’ DAY CAKE SALE was held last Sunday and raised a magnificent £700.
-The purpose of the sale was to support the work of Sr Anna & Sr Rita from the Sisters of Joseph who returned to their home country of Burma last year to take up new appointments.
-The funds will be forwarded soon.
+THE MOTHERS’ DAY CAKE SALE last Sunday and raised a magnificent £700.00 to support the work of Sr Anna & Sr Rita (from the Sisters of Joseph working with AIDS orphans in their home country of Burma).

 ST ANTHONY’S SVP meets every other week on a Tuesday afternoon.
 For more information or to join this great work, please speak to Sister Damien.

-TODDLER GROUP at St Elizabeth's meets on Thursdays at 1.30pm.
-Under fives are all welcome to bring their parents, grandparents or carers for a fun afternoon for all.
-Just come along.

 SACRAMENT OF RECONCILIATION: